 Turning over the model and looking under that red mini-skirt rear end was like opening your parent’s family medicine book and seeing things you couldn’t have even imagined.
 The Jag’s complex erector-set conglomeration of struts, springs, shocks, in-board disc brakes, u-joints and half-shafts was a complete revelation.

-I knew all too well that my Corvette’s cement-pocked body hid a pathetic cart axle and leaf springs.
+I knew all too well that my Corvette’s cement-pocked body hid a pathetic frame and chassis mostly borrowed from a ’52 Chevy sedan.
 Before long, it too was consigned to another pyrotechnic “accident” in the drive-way.

 I felt beat-up.
 The new ’63 Sting Ray was soothing balm on my wounds.
 But my unconditional love for American wheels was never quite the same again.